 Showerheads and Taps

 You can attach water-saving devices to your shower head and taps.
-These reduce the amount of water flow coming out of the fixtures.
-They are pretty easy to install and purchase from most major homeware stores.
+These reduce the amount of water flow coming out of the shower head and fixtures.
+The water-efficient shower head is easy to install and purchase from most major homeware stores.

 Limit showers to 5 minutes or less.
 You will use less water per minute with shorter showers.

 You don’t think about the water used per flush whenever you flush your toilet.
-Flush buttons are specifically designed to limit how much water goes down the bowl.
+Flush buttons are specifically designed to limit water down the bowl.
 It is always best to remember to use a half flush for liquid waste and a full flush for solid waste.
+Or you can opt for a water-efficient type of flush in your toilet.
 Check your toilet tank regularly for leaks and any blockages.

-One way to reduce water usage at home and especially in the bathroom is to turn off the tap when brushing your teeth.
+One way to reduce water usage at home and save more money on water, especially in the bathroom, is to turn off the tap when brushing your teeth.
 Don’t keep the tap running if you are not using it.
 If your faucet leaks, you may need to replace a washer.
 Taking care of leaks will save on water bills and your plumbing long-term.

 Water-efficient Fittings in the Kitchen